Related information: Alternative Route to Teaching block grants

 - Find an alternative route provider.

-- Use the alternative route program map (document) to see what programs work closely with what school districts in Washington State (as of March 2017).
+- Use the alternative route program map (PDF) to see what programs work closely with what school districts in Washington State (as of February 2019).

 If you are a district or preparation provider that is interested in offering an Alternative Route program, please see our provider resources page.